dgkirkwood/consul-gateways-demo/README.md

 # Consul Gateways Demo
 This code creates a demonstration environment to show the usage of Consul service mesh with mesh, terminating and ingress gateways.

+This code is built on the connected clouds repository from David Wright: https://github.com/dawright22/connected-clouds

 ## Pre-requirements